← Back to blogReference

 Quick answer

 A counter credit is a deposit made in person at a bank teller window — "over the counter."
-The word "credit" simply means your balance went up.
-It's the label your bank uses to distinguish a branch deposit from an ATM deposit, mobile deposit, or electronic transfer.
+It is usually cash or a check deposited at a branch, not an ATM deposit, mobile deposit, ACH credit, or direct deposit.
+The word "credit" means your balance went up.

 What does counter credit mean?